For your Home

 Another telltale sign of a nearby nest is frass.
 Frass is the material that is left behind after carpenter ants dig into the wood.
 Frass is easily identified as it closely resembles small piles of sawdust.

-Once you’ve found the general area of the nest, use a sugary fruit as bait nearby.
-A trail of carpenter ants will eventually form from the bait that you can follow back to their nest.
+Once you’ve found the general area of the nest, place a small morsel of food to attract the ants.
+A trail of carpenter ants may eventually form from the bait that you can follow back to their nest.

 There are several ways to go about destroying the nest once you find it.
 The following are some of the most effective methods: